How it works

 Being one of the oldest towns in America, it’s no surprise that Savannah has a rich history and culture.
 This status is evident in the number of museums found in the city – from old 19th-century sites to more contemporary buildings.
 Whether you are a history buff or a modernist, there’s plenty of options to see.

-Savannah College of Art and Design (SCAD) Museum of Art: The SCAD Museum of Art was established in 2002 as a way to educate students of the university and to showcase some an extensive collection of contemporary art, including works of renowned artists such as Masud Olufani and Saya Woolfalk.
+Savannah College of Art and Design (SCAD) Museum of Art: The SCAD Museum of Art was established in 2002 as a way to educate students of the university and to showcase an extensive collection of contemporary art, including works of renowned artists such as Masud Olufani and Saya Woolfalk.
 (Bag-check policy: Visitors are not allowed to bring big bags and backpacks into the museum, and small bags are subject to screening.
 There are Bounce partners in the SCAD area where you can leave your bags.)

 Pin Point Heritage Museum: Situated in the Moon River District, the Pin Point Heritage Museum showcases the unique history of the Gullah and Geechee communities, which are the only African-American Creole ethnicities in North America.
 Visitors learn about the fascinating culture of these communities and how they lived before.
 (Bag-check policy: There is no coatroom available in the museum.
 However, visitors may opt to leave their luggage in select Bounce partners within the Moon River District.)